Skip to content

 return result

-# After (signature only, 8 tokens)
+# After (signature only)

 def calculate_total(items): ...